haynesgt/parabix-gpu-project/README.md

 When using cmake to prepare icgrep, enable CUDA by adding `-DENABLE_CUDA_COMPILE=ON`

+At the time of writing editd will fail to compile with `-DCUDA_ENABLED` at the most recent revision.
+Editd does compile with NVPTX support on revision 5603 and so that is what was used for initial testing.

 This will add `-DCUDA_ENABLED` to the compiler command, and adds `-lcuda` to the linker command.
 Pragma checks in the C++ files will enable the GPU code.